willpuckett/smote/posts/homeassistant.md

    sooner: I was rerunning the script a second time when it failed the first, but old habits die hard.

 2. I had been using a RaspbeeII for years and I couldn't get serial working.
-I tried using the official Radxa images to access the device tree overlays, but even when I gave up adding an additional uart I couldn't get the console output to stop coming out on the default one.
-I'd like to see vendors getting hardware support merged into the main distro, rather than forming specialized and rarely updated sub builds.
-On the plus side, it was a perfect opportunity for me to flash a Xiao nRF52840 with zigpy-zboss and use it as my zigbee radio which I did, only to find out that zigpy-zboss isn't working with python3.11.
-So, I dug out an old cc2531 and bam.
+Setting up the serial port for it took a lot of trial and error.
+I eventually resorted to adding `@reboot sudo systemctl stop serial-getty@ttyAML0.service` to my crontab to kill the login terminal service on the port.
+When I tried to disable the service, it would just get reenabled by the console args on the next startup, and trying to add a console=none option to the boot scripts resulted in the system not booting.

 Once I got everything running nicely (you can follow the install steps [here](https://community.home-assistant.io/t/raspberry-pi-zero-2-w/351137/39?u=willpuckett),